 Assistant Professor/University Chaplain

-2001 Doctor of Ministry, Pacific School of Religion of the Graduate Theological University, Berkeley, CA
+2001 Doctor of Ministry, Pacific School of Religion of the Graduate Theological Union, Berkeley, CA

 1995 Master of Arts in Liturgical Studies, St. John’s University, Collegeville, MN

 1990 Master of Divinity, St. John's University, Collegeville, MN

 1979 Bachelor of Music Education, University of Nebraska-Lincoln with a specialization in classical saxophone.

 Father Daniel Torson is an Assistant Professor of Theology and serves as University Chaplain at Lewis University since 2006.
 He is a member of the religious community, the Society of the Precious Blood, Kansas City Province, for which he was ordained to the priesthood in 1990.
 His areas of expertise include: Liturgy/Sacraments, Pastoral Ministry, Christian Ethics, and Old Testament.
 In addition to his degrees, Fr.
 Daniel has completed advanced studies in Christian Ethics from Loyola University Chicago with research interests in Virtue and Narrative Ethics.
 Prior to coming to Lewis University, Father Torson spent ten years ministering at Catholic colleges and teaching for four of those years.
 Fr.
 Torson is a former member of the Nebraska Cornhusker Marching Band, the United States Air Force Strategic Air Command Band (Omaha, NE), and is an avid sports fan.

 1979 M.A., Divinity School, University of Chicago